ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

 environment variable `GHDL` or by passing the parameter `--ghdl` or `-GHDL` to the scripts.

-If the vendor library compilation is used very often, we recommend to configure these parameters in `config.sh` or `config.psm1`, so the command line can be shortened to the essential parts.
+If the vendor library compilation is used very often, we recommend configuring these parameters in `config.sh` or `config.psm1`, so the command line can be shortened to the essential parts.